SWI-Prolog/swipl-devel/CMAKE.md

 dropped automatically, as are packages  for   which  the sources are not installed.

+## Profile Guided Optimization

+When using Ninja and GCC, the system  may be build using _Profile Guided Optimization_ (PGO).
+This  first  builds   the  system  instrumented  to collect profile information, then runs  a   benchmark  suite and finally recompiles it using the benchmark suite  output to help (notably) branch prediction.
+The  performance  improvement   is    about   10   to  20%.
+Unfortunately the process is a little hard   and the entire system needs to be recompiled on any change made to it.
+To build the PGO version, run the commands below.
+The `../scripts/pgo-compile.sh`   performs the three steps above using  the  core  system.
+The  final  `ninja`  builds  the packages and documentation.

+    cmake -DCMAKE_BUILD_TYPE=Release -G Ninja ..
+    ../scripts/pgo-compile.sh
+    ninja

 ## Cross build

 Cross building for Windows using (Ubuntu)   linux.
 Use `README.mingw` to